The cloud battle: Google vs. Microsoft vs. Amazon

 Overview and comparison of the largest current cloud vendors.

-An increasing number of businesses opt to host their digital solutions in the cloud—i.e. off premises and on servers via the Internet.
-This provides increased security, uptime, and redundancy, and reduces the caveats and responsibilities of hosting digital experience platforms by yourselves.
+More and more businesses choose to host their digital solutions in the cloud—i.e. off premises and on servers via the Internet.
+This provides increased security, uptime, and redundancy, and reduces the disadvantages and responsibilities of hosting digital experience platforms by themselves.

 But how do you navigate the cloud?
 What factors are essential to consider?
 Here is an overview of the largest and most renowned cloud vendors today: Google Cloud Platform, Microsoft Azure, and Amazon Web Services.

-The number of geographies and zones where a cloud service is available is a fundamental requirement for any business.
+The number of areas where a cloud service is available is a fundamental requirement for any business.
 For local and national businesses the matter is simple enough, but for multinational corporations and member firm associations it is another matter entirely.

 We recommend you to do thorough research on explicit geographical availability, and for legal purposes to find out exactly where data is stored.
-We have, however, made a preliminary overview of the availability situation as of fall 2019:
+We have, however, made a preliminary overview of the availability situation as of 2024:

 Vendor | Geographies | No. of countries |